tenpy/tenpy/doc/intro/input_output.rst

 2. Allow to dump (nested) python lists, tuples and dictionaries with values (and keys) which can be dumped.
 3. Allow user-defined classes to implement an interface extending what data can be saved.
    An instance of a class supporting the interface gets saved as an HDF5 :class:`Group`.
-   Class attributes are stored as entries of the group, metadata like the type should be stored in HDF5 :doc:`Attributes`.
+   Class attributes are stored as entries of the group, metadata like the type should be stored in HDF5 attributes, see h5py :class:`AttributeManager`.
 4. Simple and intuitive, human-readable structure for the HDF5 paths.
    For example, dumping a simple dictionary ``{'a': np.arange(10), 'b': 123.45}`` should result in an HDF5 file with just the two data sets ``/a`` and ``/b``.